CrasCris/ColombianConstitution-RAG-API/Readme.md

 - __User-friendly Interface__: Built with Streamlit for an interactive Q&A experience.
 - __Containerized Deployment__: Deployable via Docker for consistent, isolated environments.

-### Coming soon Setup Instructions and fastapi endpoint to manage vectordatabase
+### Coming soon Setup Instructions and fastapi endpoint to manage vectordatabase and spanish version